NeighTools/UnityDoorstop/docs/dist_readme.md

 ## Installation

-1. Put `version.dll` into the game's root directory
+1. Put `winhttp.dll` into the game's root directory
 2. In game's root directory, create a file `doorstop_config.ini` with the following contents:

 ```ini